-Also in 2006, Wie continued to compete in the men??s tournaments.
+Also in 2006, Wie continued to compete in the men's tournaments.
 She became the second woman to make the cut at a men's tournament in South Korea and finished first in a local qualifying tournament for the Men's U.S. Open.
 At the 2006 John Deere Classic, Wie ran into difficulty dealing with the heat and was taken away from the course by ambulance.

 Her 2007 season was marred by wrist injuries.
 In January, Wie broke her left wrist while jogging.
 She also developed problems with her right wrist as well.
 At the 2007 Sony Open, Wie did not make the cut.
 She then found herself under intense scrutiny after withdrawing from the 2007 Ginn Tribute, which was being hosted by Annika Sorenstam.

 After playing 16 holes, Wie was approached by her manager on the course and they decided that she could not continue because of her wrist.
 Others speculated that she may have been worried about the LGPA's "88 Rule," which states that a non-tour member who fails to break that score in a round is unable to compete in LGPA events for the remainder of the season.

 In 2008, Wie seemed to be faring better.
 She had a sixth place finish at the Ladies German Open.
 At the Wegman's LGPA in June, Wie ended up in a three-way tie for 24th place with Mi Hyun Kim and Jennifer Rosales.
 She started out strong at the State Farm Classic in July, but she ended up being disqualified for a rules violation.